brob92993/PokemonApp/README.md

 # PokemonApp
-A simple database to search different Pokémon and get information about them
+A simple database that allows you to search different Pokémon and get information about them.